 It will help greatly if you take photos of your pieces if there is any doubt; they are always good to have anyway so there is no misunderstanding of what I can or can't do.
 If you send something I can't do anything with after I get all the info from you then I will charge for shipping it back, unless there is a huge misunderstanding or a mistake on my part.

-I can cut pieces anywhere from a couple inches across to around 10".
+I can cut pieces anywhere from a couple inches across to around 10" in the shortest cross section.
 I can cut them in half or slab to any thickness you want.
 I can polish anything with a flat cut surface, up to about 5" across the longest side.
+I will cut it for you if it isn't cut already.
+I can't polish anything that isn't sliced on a rock saw, or obsidian (it's just too much agony to get it scratch free).
 Slabs that are 1/2" or thicker are OK too (nothing thinner please).
-The equipment I use results in a very flat, very highly polished surface on most materials.
-You can send pieces to polish but if they aren't flat and smooth I can try to cut the face off so I can work with it (there will be an extra charge), but that may not always work.
+The equipment I use results in a very flat, very highly polished surface on most types of rock.
 Almost nothing cut with a tile saw without a vise will be suitable for polishing unless I cut the face off.
 Same goes for saws that are misaligned or have a worn blade.
 If it is a very rough surface, has grooves, chips, and/or isn't flat I will recut it first.
 If I can't then I will send it back.

-My rates are: For slabbing or cutting in half (no polishing) $0.40 per square inch (for example a 4" by 4" square shaped piece is a maximum charge of $6.40; it's always less if not a perfect square or rectangle).
+My rates are: My minumin charge is $5.00. (which will be applied to the total if it comes out to more than $5.00 so it's not a separate fee).
+For slabbing or cutting in half (no polishing) $0.40 per square inch (for example a 4" by 4" square shaped piece is a maximum charge of $6.40; it's always less if not a perfect square or rectangle).
+Both side count for cutting a rock in half.
+For taking multiple slabs from a piece, I charge for one side.
 Add an additional $0.35 per square inch for polishing.
-So slabbing and polishing both sides of a piece would amount to $0.75 per square inch (40 cents cutting for one half + 35 cents for polishing that half).
-For slabbing I count one side, for polishing of both halves I count one side for slabbing and both sides for polishing (so the charge isn't double the slabbing charge).
+So slabbing and polishing both sides of a piece would amount to $0.75 per square inch.
 If you send me cut rocks with a flat smooth surface the rate for polishing is $0.35 per square inch.
 Rough or not perfectly flat faces will have to be cut again.

 If this sounds draconian, it's because it is.
 I don't want to waste your or my precious time.